 What steps do I take?

 Syntonics, or optometric phototherapy, is the branch of ocular science dealing with the application of selected light frequencies through the eyes.
-It is used in the treatment of a variety of vision disorders including: strabismus (turned eyes), amblyopia (lazy eye), focusing, and convergence problems.
+It is used to restore balance to the autonomic nervous system.
+For example, following a head trauma most patients have an increased sympathetic (fight-or-flight) response.
+Specific wavelengths (colors) of light can be utilized to calm their system.
+Syntonics is also used in the treatment of strabismus (turned eyes), amblyopia (lazy eye), focusing and convergence problems.
 Specifically, syntonics is used to enlarge the "functional" visual field of patients.
 Constrictions in this field can affect visual processing, coordination, and learning.
 At InSight Vision Therapy, we utilize this phototherapy in the office and/or as part of home therapy, depending on the needs of the patient.

 Dr. Carter was always so upbeat, caring and really worked hard to connect with Zachary and incorporate ideas that would work well with his sensory issues.
 She had to be creative and figure out how to motivate him when this was not a pleasant task for him.Read more...